johnjeffers/dotfiles/README.md

     ```
     sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
     ```
 1. Log in to the Mac App Store.
-This is needed because some software is installed with [brew mas](https://formulae.brew.sh/formula/mas).
+This is required because some software is installed with [brew mas](https://formulae.brew.sh/formula/mas).

 ## Instructions

 Run `./setup.sh`

 On the initial run, you'll be asked some setup questions.
-The answers will be saved in a sqlite database for future runs.
+The answers are saved in a sqlite database for future runs.

 💾 To update saved user data, run `./setup.sh -u`